-So I just got out my phone here.
-Let me get it, and I click on the app called Downcast.
+So I just got out my phone here, and opened Downcast.
 I will read to you from the top of the app.
-These are the ones that are unplayed, because that is what comes first in the list:
+These are the ones that are un-played, because that is what comes first in the list:

-- Ask Pastor John.
-No, I don’t listen to it very often, but sometimes I check and see how you do these things.
+- Ask Pastor John — I don’t listen to it very often, but sometimes I check and see how you do these things.

-- Bethlehem Baptist Sermons.
-That is Jason, my successor, and I love to listen to Jason preach.
+- Bethlehem Baptist Sermons — that is Jason Meyer, my successor, and I love to listen to Jason preach.

-- Brook Hills Audio.
-So that is David Platt’s sermons.
+- Brook Hills Audio — David Platt’s sermons.

-- Canon Wired.
-That is sermons from Doug Wilson.
+- Canon Wired — those are sermons from Doug Wilson.

 - The Gospel Coalition Podcast.

 - Grace to You: Pulpit Podcast — that is John MacArthur.

 - Poem of the Day — they just put up a different poem every day from poetry.com (or wherever it comes from) to give me a taste of poetry whenever I choose to listen to those.

 - University Reformed Church of Lansing — that’s Kevin DeYoung.